Q. How has COVID-19 affected SUNY New Paltz?

 Q. Will my internship be arranged before I arrive in New Paltz?

 A. No. Internships are arranged during the eight weeks that you are studying in New Paltz.
 This is because most employers require a face-to-face interview with potential interns.
-Shortly after you arrive, we have a workshop to help you with your resume, and you will do a video recorded "practice" interview to help you practice your interviewing skills at the SUNY New Paltz Career Resource Center.
+Shortly after you arrive, we have a workshop to help you with your resume, and you will have a chance to "practice" interview with some professional career advisors at the SUNY New Paltz Career Resource Center.
 Some students will interview with two or even three organizations before they are offered an internship.
-Your transportation to New York City for two (2) interviews is covered in the cost of the program, provided you go on approved interviews, and provide us with receipts.

 Q. Can I continue to work in my internship after the program has officially ended?

-A. The J-1 Intern visa may be extended for up to 12 months, which allows you to work longer provided your internship sponsor wants you to work longer.
+A. The J-1 Intern visa may be extended for up to 12 months, which allows you to work longer provided your internship sponsor wants you to work longer, and you have the funding to stay.
 Speak to the IIB program coordinators if you are interested in extending your internship time.
 There are fees and several requirements that must be met before you can extend.
 NOTE: ANY extension of the time in NYC beyond the end of the program will cost you additional money (housing, transportation, personal expenses, etc.)

 Q. How long before my J-1 program starts can I arrive in the United States?